-I have specialist training in domestic abuse issues for women and the trauma of rape and sexual abuse.
-I work as a sessional counsellor in several charity settings as well as in my own practice.
+I have specialist training in domestic abuse issues for women and the trauma of rape and sexual abuse for both men and women.
+I work as a sessional counsellor in a charity setting as well as in my own practice.

-I am committed to my ongoing professional development, receive regular supervision and keep up to date with current counselling research and regularly attend training courses, workshops and seminars.
+I am committed to my ongoing professional development, receive regular supervision, keep up to date with current counselling research and regularly attend training courses, workshops and seminars.